Brats (1930 film): Production

 Brats was one of four Laurel and Hardy sound shorts reissued in 1937.
 At that time, new background music scores by Leroy Shield, which were used in many 1937 Hal Roach films, were added.
 The films reissued that way were Blotto, County Hospital and Perfect Day.
 Additionally, Brats introductory title ("Mr. Laurel and Mr. Hardy remained at home to take care of the children---"/"Their wives had gone out for target practice--") was eliminated from the reissue prints.

 This is one of just two shorts to feature only Stan and Ollie in the cast; the other is the 1928 silent Early to Bed.
 It is also the only film in which they play natural fathers.

 The illusion of Laurel and Hardy as children was achieved using oversized furniture.
 Each room of the house was re-created in large scale to achieve the effect of both duos being in the same house.
 Doors and staircases had to be duplicated to appear as though the "children" were child-size.
-The "children" are as tall as a doorknob and a sink and Stan Jr must use a stepstool to reach the tub's taps, the tub seeming more like a small pool.
-Ollie Jr's bulk causes him to crash through some dresser drawers.
+The "children" are as tall as a doorknob and a sink and Little Stan must use a stepstool to reach the tub's taps, the tub seeming more like a small pool.
+Little Ollie's bulk causes him to crash through some dresser drawers.

-The mouse that Stan Jr. nearly shoots with a pellet gun was animated.
+The mouse that Little Stan nearly shoots with a pellet gun was animated.

 In 2011, both the 1937 soundtrack version and the original 1930 soundtrack version were issued on "Laurel & Hardy - The Essential Collection" DVD box set.
 These are also included on the 2020 "Laurel and Hardy - The Definitive Restorations" DVD and Blu-Ray collections.